stephen-khan/feature_infection/README.md

 ## Release History
 * 1.0.0
-    * Submission for consideration for a Software Engineer position
+    * Submission for consideration for a Software Engineer position at Khan Academy.

 ## Meta